Decoding Jesus: Separating man from myth

 - But some claim Jesus was no more than a myth created for a "teaching story"

 This article was first published in 2012.
-To learn more about the historical Jesus, watch the CNN Original Series 'Finding Jesus," Sundays at 9 p.m.
-ET on CNN.
+To learn more about the historical Jesus, watch the CNN Original Series "Finding Jesus," Sundays at 9 p.m.
+ET/PT.

 (CNN)Timothy Freke was flipping through an old academic book when he came across a religious image that some would call obscene.